Combatd/On_Premises_Private_Cloud_Automation/README.md

 14. Click the Projects icon in the left column to see Test-Project in the Projects list.

 Note: The HybridCloudEngineer project shown in the Projects list has the same configuration as your Test-Project.

+## Exercise - Publishing a Blueprint to the Marketplace
+1. Select the Entities menu (the three-lined hamburger icon) > Services and click Calm.

+2. Hover your mouse cursor over the icons to the far left of the browser.
+Click the icon named Marketplace Manager.
+On the Marketplace Manager page, under the Marketplace Blueprint tab, you will find a default blueprint called ExpressLaunch.

+3. Click the check box next to ExpressLaunch (default blueprint) in the Marketplace Blueprints view.

+4. In the ExpressLaunch panel at the far right of your browser, remove the default project in the Projects Shared With drop-down menu.
+Select Test-Project and click Apply.

+5. In the ExpressLaunch panel, click Publish and verify that the Status column for the blueprint shows Published.

+6. Hover your mouse cursor over the icons to the far left of the browser.
+Click the Marketplace icon.
+You should see ExpressLaunch listed.